truework/gretchen/README.md

 # gretchen ![npm](https://img.shields.io/npm/v/gretchen) [![](https://badgen.net/bundlephobia/minzip/gretchen)](https://bundlephobia.com/result?p=gretchen)

-Making `fetch` happen in Typescript.
+Making `fetch` happen in TypeScript.

-> ⚠️ This is beta software, and it might not be ready for production use just
+> 🔎 This is beta software.
+We're using in production – ~6M requests/month – but
-> yet.
-However, if you'd like to try it out or contribute, we'd love that and
+> your mileage may vary.
+However, if you'd like to try it out or contribute,
-> we'd love to hear your thoughts.
+> we'd love that and we'd love to hear your thoughts.

 ## Features